the-praxs/DeFiLlama-Curl/docs/source/intro.rst

 Installation
 ************

-The package is published on `PyPi <https://pypi.org/project/DeFiLlama-Curl/>`_ and Anaconda (link).
+The package is published on `PyPi <https://pypi.org/project/DeFiLlama-Curl/>`_ and `Anaconda <>`_.
 To install the module, simply run the following command in the terminal:

 ``pip install DeFiLlama-Curl``